PabloVeronezi/to-do-list/README.md

 # To Do List
 First project doing a simple ToDo list.
-As usual, my friend @GabrielSampaio7 is going to help me.
+As usual, my friend <a href="https://github.com/GabrielSampaio7">GabrielSampaio7</a> is going to help me.